akazmi001/ecommerce-customer-analysis-tableau/README.md

 # Customer Behavior Analysis for E-Commerce Data using Tableau (2024)

-This project presents a detailed analysis of customer behavior within the Amazon platform, leveraging **Tableau** for interactive data visualizations.
+This project presents a detailed analysis of customer behavior for e-commerce data leveraging **Tableau** for interactive data visualizations.
 By examining browsing patterns, purchasing decisions, product reviews, and interface engagement, we derive actionable insights to inform business strategies.

 ## 📊 Project Objectives